ThoughtClan/next-starter/react-typescript/README.md

 Ensure that the correct values are set in the `.env` file in the root of the repository containing the configuration for the production build.

-Read more about [how NextJS interprets environment variables](https://nextjs.org/docs/basic-features/environment-variables) to understand how to work with this.

 The app will run in the container on port 3000.